What is Accountant Insurance?

-A typical package of an Accountant Insurance includes the all-encompassing Business Owners Policy and Professional Liability Insurance.
-Workers’ Compensation Insurance and Cyber Liability Insurance are the other necessary insurance policies you must obtain to protect your employees and the business.
-Accountants who own an office building and/or business personal property must purchase Commercial Property Insurance to secure their premises.
+A typical package of an Accountant Insurance includes the all-encompassing Business Owners Policy and Professional Liability, Workers’ Compensation and Cyber are the necessary insurance policies you must obtain to protect your employees and the business.
+Accountants who own an office building and/or business personal property must purchase Commercial Property Insurance, included in the BOP, to protect their assets.

 Accountants and auditors face several risks and challenges while working as individual entities or with a team.

 - Scenario 2 - Your employee made a mistake in filing tax returns for a multinational company that has been a long-term client.
-The client sues your accounting firm for substantial losses.
+The client sues your accounting firm for professional negligence and substantial financial loss.

 - Scenario 3 - A client visiting your office comes in and slips and falls on a wet floor, breaking his hip and is unable to work or travel for business.
 He sues your firm for negligence, medical costs, and lost income.

 Business Owners Policy (BOP)